programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 dtype: int64
 ```

-These results indicate that only 4 columns of our dataset are null-free: `id`, `location`, `page_count`, and `dish_count`.
-The other columns contain as few nulls as 586 or as many as the entire column.
-These specific columns are likely null-free for several reasons.
-First, every menu being transcribed is required to have a unique identification number.
-Without an id number, it becomes near impossible to correctly differentiate every menu, increasing the likelihood of duplicates.
-The other 3 columns registering as null-free possess information that exists for every menu.
-Whether the data is collected automatically, through code, or input by transcribers, each menu will always contain a location for the meal as well as an exact number of pages and dishes included.
+These results indicate that only four columns in our dataset are null-free: `id`, `location`, `page_count`, and `dish_count`.
+The other columns contain as few as 586 nulls or as many as the entire column.
+The four columns are likely null-free for several reasons.
+First, every transcribed menu is required to have a unique identification number.
+Without an ID number, it becomes almost impossible to correctly identify each menu, increasing the likelihood of duplicates.
+The other three null-free columns contain information that exists for every menu.
+Whether the data is collected automatically, through code, or input by researchers, each menu will always contain a location for the meal as well as an exact number of pages and dishes.

 #### Removing Columns Based on Missing Data
-It may be reasonable to assume that columns containing a majority of (or entirely) null values would not be useful for displaying in a final dataset used for analysis.
-Therefore, it is possible to remove all columns where a certain percentage or more of the entries within contain nulls.
+We could reasonably assume that columns containing a majority of (or entirely) null values would not be useful to display in a final dataset to use for analysis.
+It is possible to remove all columns where a certain percentage or more of the entries contain nulls.
 Pandas has a built-in function `df.dropna()` which will remove missing values from columns or rows.
-Due to how this dataset was created, there are no rows with completely missing data, however, there are columns that are effectively empty.
-Because of this, we will begin by removing columns based on missing data and then move to rows.
-However, in some cases, removing rows and then columns may prove more effective.
+Because of how this dataset was created, there are no rows completely missing data, however, there are columns that are effectively empty.
+So, we will begin by removing columns based on missing data and then move to rows (in some cases removing rows and then columns may be more effective).

-For the purposes of this tutorial, let's assume we want to keep all columns where less than 25% of the data are nulls.
-We might make this decision for a number of reasons.
-If, out of over 17,000 entries, every cell in a column has been left blank, it is clear that column information was either universally not found or ultimately not presented to researchers performing the transcription in the user interface.
-Therefore, it would be unhelpful to continue to use those columns and their headers in further analysis.
-Additionally, it is clear from our research questions that we mostly are concerned with events, dates, and the contents of each menu.
-While the `event`, `venue`, and `place` columns contain a large amount of null values, the data contained is still potentially useful to our research question involving event types and menu items.
+For this tutorial, assume we want to keep all columns where less than 25% of the data are nulls.
+We might decide this for several reasons.
+If, out of over 17,000 entries, every cell in a column has been left blank, it is clear that information was not found or not presented to researchers performing the transcription in the user interface.
+It would be unhelpful to continue to use those columns and their headers in further analysis.
+Additionally, it is clear from our research questions that we are most interested in events, dates, and the contents of each menu.
+The `event`, `venue`, and `place` columns contain a large number of null values, but the data is still potentially useful to our research question about event types and menu items.

-To identify which columns we would like to keep, we will create a new variable called `menu`.
-By creating a new variable, we are building a subset of data that we can further act upon throughout the next several steps of the tutorial.
-The `df.dropna` function to be added to your Python file is as follows:
+To identify which columns we want to keep, we will create a new variable called `menu`.
+By creating a new variable, we build a subset of data that we can use in the next steps of the tutorial.
+The `df.dropna` function to be added to your Python file is:

 ```
 menu = df.dropna(thresh=df.shape[0]*0.25,how='all',axis=1)
 ```

-The `thresh` parameter within the `df.dropna()` function allows you to specify either a given amount or a percentage of rows that meet your criteria, in this case 0.25 or 25%.
-By specifying `how='all'`, you are indicating you wish to drop the entire column.
-In addition, as stated previously, `axis=1` informs the program that we specifically are looking at columns.
+The `thresh` parameter within the `df.dropna()` function lets you specify either a given amount or a percentage of rows that meet your criteria, in this case 0.25 or 25%.
+By specifying `how='all'`, you indicate you want to drop the whole column.
+In addition, as stated earlier, `axis=1` informs the program that we specifically are looking at columns.

 By using the `.shape` function, this time adding `print(menu.shape)` in your Python file, the result of `(17545, 9)` is returned and we are able to see that only 9 columns remain.
-To check which columns remain, simply add `print(menu.columns)` to your file and run it with `python nypl-menu.py` to see
+To check which columns remain, add `print(menu.columns)` to your file and run it with `python nypl-menu.py` to see

 ```
 Index(['id', 'sponsor', 'event', 'venue', 'place', 'date', 'location',